34 Fun and Fascinating Facts About New Zealand

 3. New Zealand can have 4 seasons in one day

 We get the rain, we get the sunshine, we get the wind and anything else you can think of, we probably get it.
-Our seasons are very recognizable unlike most other countries around the world.
+Our seasons are very recognisable unlike most other countries around the world.

 4. NZ has over 20,000 earthquakes a year

 While most of these go unknown, a lot of them are also felt.
 New Zealand sits on tectonic plates and is part of the ‘ring of fire’ so it experiences a lot of action.

 5. Lots of land, not many people

-New Zealand is an extremely multicultural country and very welcoming to immigrants.
+NZ is an extremely multicultural country and very welcoming to immigrants.
 We have more ethnicities living in the country than there are countries in the world.

-8. Litter is disrespecting the land
+8. Littering is disrespecting the land

 New Zealand likes to keep their image of being green and clean which is why a majority of New Zealanders have a real passion for keeping the country clean.